polyadic/funcky/README.md

 ### [MoreLinq](https://github.com/morelinq/MoreLINQ/)

-MoreLinq provides more extension functions on IEnumerable, but has no additional functional concepts.
-We also provide additional extension functions on IEnumerable, but we also try to make them work in combination with our Monads and the async Monad.
+MoreLinq provides more extension functions on `IEnumerable`, but has no additional functional concepts.
+We also provide additional extension functions on `IEnumerable`, but we also try to make them work in combination with our Monads and the async Monad.
 The different Monad-Syntaxes in C# (Linq, async) do not play niceley together.

 ### [Galaxus.Functional](https://github.com/DigitecGalaxus/Galaxus.Functional)